jamesrwilliams/personal-site/src/posts/2021/building-a-gatsby-app-with-firebase-and-sanity.md

 results and points to the user in the DB if their attempt at the quiz is correct.
 To do this we need to verify ID tokens.

-> Many other use cases for verifying ID tokens on the server can be accomplished by using Firestore Security Rules
+> Many other use cases for verifying ID tokens on the server can be accomplished by using Firestore Security Rules, but this isn't really one of them.

 To get started, prior to calling our back-end function, we need to generate a token for our current user on the client application.
 We can do this by doing the following: